VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 {% endblock content %}
 ```

-This template is the most complicated template in this website.
+This template is the most complicated in this website.
 At the top is
-a form for changing user defined fields.
+a form for changing user-defined fields.
 This form is the `SettingsForm`
 that we previously defined in the users `forms.py` file.

 Then we have a
-a section where users can add any of the three oauth connections to their
+section where users can add any of the three OAuth connections to their
 account (so that they could use those to log in later if they like).
 Again
 notice the `href` sends the user to the same route as it does for registering
-and logging a user in through oauth.
+and logging a user in through OAuth.
 We'll have to separate all those
 options through logic in the view.

 If the user
-is already registered with an oauth provider we are giving them the
+is already registered with an OAuth provider we want to allow them to
-opportunity to remove that oauth provider from their account.
+remove that OAuth provider from their account.
 But we don't
-want to allow them to remove all oauth providers if they have no means of
+want to allow them to remove all OAuth providers if they have no means of
 accessing their account after removing the last provider.
 So we define a
 variable `can_disconnect` in the `settings` view, and only let users remove
-an oauth provider if that variable is `False`.
+an OAuth provider if that variable is `False`.
 More on that later.

-Finally we give the user the option to `Delete account`.
+Finally, we give the user the option to delete their account with
+a button, `Delete account`.
 If pressed the
 user account will be deleted from our database.

 ### Users views

 The users `views.py` file is the longest and most complicated file in this
 project, so I will talk about the file in bite-sized chunks (mostly
-individual functions), and then afterwards I will repeat the file as a whole
+individual functions), and then afterward I will repeat the file as a whole
 so you can see it all together in context with imports.

 First we need to create the `users` blueprint: